Honey has a long history of being the favorite natural sweetener, so it’s resurgence into preserving recipes isn’t surprising.

 It’s a natural, much healthier alternative to processed sugar or artificial sweeteners.
 Its supporting role as a sweetener allows the flavor profile of the fruit or other ingredients to shine through instead of the super sweetness of sugar.

 If you’re familiar with Pomona’s Pectin, you know that there are 2 parts; a liquid – calcium water (that you’ve already made using water, according to the directions on the packet) and pectin powder.
 The powder is what gets incorporated to the sweetener of choice.
 When you’re substituting honey, you simply combine the pectin powder with the honey & mix well before you add the honey to your fruit.

-Marisa’s latest book, Naturally Sweet Food in Jars, has an entire section devoted to recipes that use Honey as the sweetener.
+Marisa McClellan’s book, Naturally Sweet Food in Jars, has an entire section devoted to recipes that use honey as the sweetener.
 During one of her preserving classes at Fillmore Container, we made this Pear Vanilla Jam with Honey.
 It was amazing!
 You can find more honey sweetened recipes on her blog, Food in Jars.
 Or check out our honey sweetened preserves.
 We also have a sweet line of honey jars!